 When can the police make an arrest without a warrant?

-Did you know that the police have the power to make an arrest without a warrant?
+The police do sometimes have the power to make an arrest without a warrant.

 Greater powers were given to the police to arrest a suspect without a warrant document, providing they have justified grounds to do so.